-Membership in the American Veterinary Medical Association has reached a record 93,438, a 9 percent jump in three years.
+Membership in the American Veterinary Medical Association reached a record 93,438 in 2018, a 9 percent jump in three years.

 The organization, which now represents three out of every four veterinarians, made a concerted effort to not only attract recent graduates but also persuade members to renew or, if they had left, return to the fold.

 “While it’s important that we get to report the numbers, and we’re really excited about the numbers, it has been an entire culture shift within the AVMA, from the leadership on down,” said Kevin Dajka, AVMA’s chief product and services officer.